-While basically a coffee table, the client wanted it a little taller, thus making it a centerpiece for the room.
-With the top set and underway, I focused on the foundation of the high plains display table.
+While a coffee table, the client wanted it a little taller, thus making it a centerpiece for the room.
+With the top set underway, I focused on the foundation of the high plains display table.
 It needs to carry the load and complement the table’s top.

-Choosing a simple trapezoid design I also chose to stay with Claro walnut as the base material, built using mortise and tenon joints and 3″ x 3″ material.
+Choosing a simple trapezoid design, I also chose to stay with Claro walnut as the base material, built using mortise and tenon joints and 3″ x 3″ material.